Dima-369/elm-giphy-displayer/README.md

 ### Notes

-* `elm-reactor` does not work because `index.html` has to embed the elm app in JS for access to the `localStorage` API through Elm Ports.
+* `elm-reactor` does not work because `index.html` has to embed the elm app in JS for access to the `localStorage` API through Elm Ports
 * The compiled `app.js` is included in the repo for the Github Page demo